digital-asset/daml-finance/docs/Tutorials/1_Getting_Started/GettingStarted.md

 # Getting started tutorial

 This tutorial introduces the core asset model of the library through a simple example.
 The purpose is to illustrate the concepts of [account](../../Glossary.md#account), [instrument](../../Glossary.md#instrument), and [holding](../../Glossary.md#holding), as well as showing how to work with Daml interfaces.
-ADD LINK TO INTERFACE PAGE

 We are going to

-- create an account for `Alice` and `Bob` at the `Bank`
+1. create an account for `Alice` and `Bob` at the `Bank`
-- issue a cash instrument
+2. issue a cash instrument
-- credit a holding on the cash instrument to Alice's account
+3. credit a holding of the cash instrument to `Alice`'s account
-- transfer the holding from Alice to Bob
+4. transfer the holding from `Alice` to `Bob`

 ## Download and build the code for the example